yang-zhu/capybara/README.md

 The user can type a lambda expression in the input box and choose an evaluation strategy.
 For the lambda symbol, you can simply type a backslash, it will be automatically turned into λ when evaluating.

-Variable names can be letters except for λ, digits and underscores.
-But they must start with a letter.
+Variable names can be letters, digits, underscores and prime symbols.
+But they should start with a letter.

 Supercombinators without parameters are also supported.
 Some supercombinators are already provided.
 You can add your own ones of course.

+Line comments start with `--`.

 When there are errors in your term or supercombinator definitions, the corresponding box will light up and an error message is displayed.